Open-Cascade-SAS/OCCT/dox/upgrade/upgrade.md

 @subsection upgrade_760_extendedstring_cout Output of TCollection_ExtendedString to stream

 Behavior of the method TCollection_ExtendedString::Print(Standard_OStream&) and corresponding operator << has changed.
-Previously it printed all Latin-1 symbols (those in range 0x80-0xff) as '\0' (effectively loosing them); symbols above 0xff were converted to hex representation (formatted like XML Numeric Character Reference).
+Previously it printed all Latin-1 symbols (those in range 0x80-0xff) as '\0' (effectively losing them); symbols above 0xff were converted to hex representation (formatted like XML Numeric Character Reference).
 Now all symbols are sent to stream as UTF-8 byte sequences.
 Existing code relying on old behavior, if any, shall be rewritten.